Tom's Divorce: Plot

-Ron (Nick Offerman) sends Leslie (Amy Poehler) to run an errand at the DMV in Pawnee Hall's fourth floor, a dark and unsettling place that includes probation offices and divorce filings.
-A reluctant and frightened Leslie navigates past reprobates and blood stains on the floor and spots Tom (Aziz Ansari) leaving the divorce office with his wife Wendy (Jama Williamson).
+Ron sends Leslie to run an errand at the DMV in Pawnee Hall's fourth floor, a dark and unsettling place that includes probation offices and divorce filings.
+A reluctant and frightened Leslie navigates past reprobates and blood stains on the floor and spots Tom leaving the divorce office with his wife Wendy.
 Unaware that their relationship was a green card marriage to prevent Wendy from being deported back to Canada, Leslie later tries to comfort Tom, who insists he is fine.
 Nevertheless, Leslie persists in her efforts to cheer him up, in part by ordering a singing horse telegram to cheer him up.
 Ron, who knows about Tom's fake marriage, suggests Tom act sad so Leslie can feel like she cheered him up.
-When Leslie sets up a social event to cheer him up, Tom suggests a strip club, but Leslie follows Jerry's (Jim O'Heir) suggestion they go to the dinosaur-themed restaurant, Jurassic Fork.
+When Leslie sets up a social event to cheer him up, Tom suggests a strip club, but Leslie follows Jerry's suggestion they go to the dinosaur-themed restaurant, Jurassic Fork.

-The parks employees eat several dinosaur-themed entrees, served by a depressed waiter (Evan O'Brien), they enjoy "Tyranna-Ceasar Salads" and "Surf and Turfasaurus".
+The parks employees eat several dinosaur-themed entrees, served by a depressed waiter, they enjoy "Tyranna-Ceasar Salads" and "Surf and Turfasaurus".
 Tom seems so cheery that Leslie begins to suspect he is faking being sad.
 Ron pulls Tom aside and asks whether he could ask Wendy on a date once the divorce is finalized.
 Tom consents, but is visibly disappointed.
 Determined to cheer him up, Leslie agrees to compromise her morals and take Tom to his favorite strip club, the Glitter Factory.
 Leslie is horrified by the club and tries to encourage the strippers to change their lives.
 Ron is also uninterested in the strippers, but happily consumes the free breakfast buffet.